Dealing with the Challenges of Political Violence and Crime in Latin America

 No stranger to political violence

 However, despite the democratic advances in Latin America, the level of political violence has not decreased and there has not been a natural correlation between security and democracy.
-Democracy has not meant a decline in poverty nor has it meant more economic opportunity for all.
-Rapid urbanisation and stubborn inequality throughout the region have contributed to a decline in security, and governments have been unable (or unwilling, in some countries) to fulfil basic social services or protections for its citizenry, let alone the overarching promise of democracy, peace and prosperity for all people.
+Democracy has not meant a decline in poverty or more economic opportunity for all.
+Unfortunately, the coronavirus pandemic has exacerbated this situation.
+Rapid urbanisation and persistent inequality throughout the region have contributed to a decline in security, and governments have been unable (or unwilling, in some countries) to fulfil basic social services, like public healthcare, or protections for its citizens, let alone the overarching promise of democracy, peace and prosperity for all people.
 Democratic institutions remain weak in many countries.
 Democratically elected governments have not always governed democratically.
 Instead, political violence erupting in the streets, gang-related organised crime, drug-cartel turf wars, an increasing rate of homicides and kidnappings, and, in some cases, a return to authoritarian tendencies have been the result in Latin America.

 At the same time, the cost of doing business in parts of Latin America is higher, given that businesses accrue more risk operating in countries or cities where the levels of insecurity are highest.
-Companies must invest more to protect their operations and personnel, increasing spending on everything from security cameras, guards and gates to background checks, government and law enforcement liaisons, and crisis management plans.
+Companies must invest more to protect their operations and personnel, increasing spending on everything from security cameras, guards and gates to background checks, government and law enforcement liaisons, safety protocols and emergency management plans to address unforeseen challenges like the spread of covid-19.
 In worst-case scenarios, CEOs have been targeted, workers kidnapped or killed, factories infiltrated, supply chains choked off, small businesses ransacked and whole operations forced to close, costing companies millions of dollars in losses as a result of political violence and crime in Latin America.
 Political violence has damaged the business environment in Latin America.
 However, successful businesses seek to manage the risks, even amid the increasing levels of violence and crime, and take proactive steps to safeguard their investments and assets in the region.

 In this chapter, we explore these security threats, seen in Chile, Nicaragua, Mexico, Brazil and Venezuela, and give recommendations for companies operating in Latin America.